svdhoog/ETACE/docs/visualisation_scripts/tutorial.rst

 Examples
 ========

-Once the necessary parameters are set, by following the instructions specified in *parameters.rst* file, the module can be run to get the desired results.
+Once the necessary parameters are set, by following the instructions specified in *configuration.rst* file, the module can be run to get the desired results.
 To demonstrate some of the functionalities, the parameters of the configuration files are shown below, along with the plots they yield.

-Using the dataset <insert dataset url>, and the following parameter settings, the following plots can be produced.
+Using the dataset <insert dataset url>, and the following config settings, the following plots can be produced.

 Timeseries
 ==========